yoondowon/WebserverConnection/README.md

 # WebserverConnection
-Android code for connect to MySQL Database
+PHP and Android code for connect to MySQL Database

 For more information on the blog: http://nife0719.blog.me/221033414774